-While most of us are in self-isolation mode, we’ve been fortunate here in the Greater Vancouver Area to have the most beautiful sunny weather, allowing for walks, bikes, and backyard play while social distancing from the rest of the world.
+While most of us are in self-isolation mode, we’ve been fortunate here in the Greater Vancouver Area to have the most beautiful sunny weather, allowing for walks, bikes, and backyard play while social distancing from the rest of the world to help us stay connected with nature.

 But when that inevitable Vancouver rain returns, what will we do with all that indoor time with the kids?
 How will we stay connected with the world, and each other, when we’re truly stuck on the couch?

 To help bust that boredom, we’ve compiled a list of virtual tours, live webcams, and digitally-guided crafts and exercises to keep your kids entertained (and distracted while you work!).
-Check out our list, and keep checking back here for more ideas as we will continually be adding to it as more ideas come in.
+Check out our list to help you stay connected.
+Keep checking back here for more ideas as we will continually be adding to it as more ideas come in.

 Take In A Live Concert (From Your Couch)